Robin Viola Blackwell Obituary - Statesville, NC | Statesville Record & Landmark

 She leaves to cherish the precious memory of her life, a son, Javon Dominique Blackwell, of New York; daughter, Coty Natasha Blackwell, of the home; two brothers, Robert Randolph Blackwell, of Statesville, and Todd Lenell Blackwell, of Winston-Salem; three sisters, Brenda Blackwell Nixon, Phyllis (Joseph) Blackwell Johnson, both of Statesville, and Deborah Denise Blackwell, of Troutman; sister-in-law, Betty Graham Blackwell, of Troutman; six grandchildren, Taliyah Sabrae Rucker, Justice Imani Rucker, Qinsleigh Asatta Simpson, Memphis Nasire Simspn, and Cadasia Monae Blackwell; and a host of nephews, nieces, cousins, other relatives, and friends.

-Celebration of life services will be conducted Monday, Nov.
-9, at 2 p.m., at Rutledge and Bigham Funeral Home.
+Celebration of life services will be conducted today (Monday, Nov.
+9), at 2 p.m., at Rutledge and Bigham Mortuary in Statesville.

 Rutledge and Bigham Mortuarywww.rutledgeandbigham.com